Reviews play a critical role in the current business economy. A recent Birdeye study shows that:

 – addressing any concerns

 Yes, there is a difference.
-Soliciting reviews is the practice of actively encouraging customers to leave feedback, both positive and negative, about their experiences with a business.
-It becomes review gating when businesses selectively display only positive reviews and suppress negative ones.
+Soliciting reviews is the practice of actively encouraging customers to leave both positive and bad reviews.
+Review gating happens when businesses only show positive reviews publicly and ask unhappy customers to provide private feedback.

-Businesses can improve their online reputation by providing excellent products and services, offering exceptional customer support, engaging with customers through social media and other channels, and actively responding to positive and negative reviews transparently and constructively.
+Businesses can improve their online reputation by providing excellent products and services, offering exceptional customer support, engaging with customers through social media and other channels.
+Also, transparently and constructively responding to positive and negative reviews helps significantly.

 Trustworthy reviews benefit both businesses and customers.
 That’s why preserving an authentic review ecosystem is the core mission of both Google and Birdeye.

-By giving existing customers an outlet to share their experiences, businesses can acquire new customers while gaining insights into the customer experience.
-Customers can consult reviews for reliable, unbiased information when comparing local businesses so they’re confident in their selections.
+By giving existing customers an outlet to mention reviews, both positive and negative feedback, businesses can acquire new customers while gaining insights into the customer experience.
+When comparing local businesses, customers consult reviews for reliable, unbiased information so they’re confident in their selections.

 Watch demo